verreaultfrank/Vision/README.md

 # Présentation finale GIF-7001
 https://youtu.be/eM4ZTltBxO4

-To work you will need to install the following in your Unity project:<br>
+For it to work you will need to install the following in your Unity project:<br>
 https://github.com/EnoxSoftware/OpenCVForUnity<br>
 https://github.com/viliwonka/KDTree